venasolutions/bosk/docs/guide.md

 This makes the hook execution loop robust against most bugs in hooks.

 `Error`s are not ignored.
-In particular, `AssertionError` is not ignored, which allows you to write unit tests that include assertions in hooks.
+In particular, `AssertionError` is not ignored, which allows you to write unit tests that include assertions inside hooks.

 ### Drivers